 Additionally, the availability of premium plugins from third-party developers further extends the platform’s capabilities.
 Premium plugins also come with dedicated support.

 Verdict: WordPress wins again when it comes to the availability of plugins.
-Its vast plugin ecosystem provides a wealth of options for users who want to extend the functionality of their websites with minimal effort.
+Its vast plugin ecosystem offers a wealth of options for users who want to extend their websites’ functionality with minimal effort.

 Drupal’s modules are ideal for enterprises and experienced developers, which makes them less accessible and limited in scope for smaller websites.